 To apply for this course please click the apply button and complete the online application form.
 If you have any queries with regards to your application or would like further information and support please contact us on 01325 503030.

-The Extended Diploma equips you with the essential knowledge and skills required to progress to Higher Education in a related field of study.
-The range if optional units, allows you to choose your preferred areas of interest and specialisms, such as;
+By progressing onto the Extended Diploma, this will equip you with the essential knowledge and skills required to progress to Higher Education in a related field of study.

 Darlington College offers a wide range of support including careers guidance, financial assistance, additional learning support, childcare and many more.
 For more information on any aspect of student support contact the Student Services Team on 01325 503030 and they will direct your call to the appropriate college support team.

 Here at the college we have outstanding support.
 Our support staff are dedicated to providing you with all the help and guidance you may need throughout your college journey.

 You might need help and advice on a wide range of issues such as childcare, counselling and additional learning support.
 For more information on any aspect of student support contact the Course and Information Team, who will direct your call to the appropriate member of the college support team, call: 01325 503030.